arjanvanbekkum/arjanvanbekkum.github.io/_posts/2020-05-11-Deploying-A-Microsoft-HPC-On-AWS.md

 When running on Microsoft Azure, you can use the ARM templates provided by Microsoft to install an HPC.
 You can also use the PowerShell scripts on the internet to install HPC on Virtual Machines manually.
 You can log on to a VM and install everything as an administrator.
 Nowadays, we want to use Infrastructure as Code and use scripts and pipelines to install Infrastructure like Virtual Machines on Microsoft Azure or EC2 Instances on Amazon Web Services (AWS).
 This way, we can redeploy the same setup on each new environment without worrying about run-book, differences, and manual errors.

-In this blog, you will learn about deploying an HPC on AWS using `CloudFormation` templates (in YAML) and PowerShell scripts.
+In this blog, you will learn about deploying an HPC on AWS using CloudFormation templates (in YAML) and PowerShell scripts.
 I will highlight some things to remember when installing an HPC.

-# `CloudFormation` templates
+# CloudFormation templates

-When you want to use infrastructure as code to deploy EC2 instances on AWS, you can use `CloudFormation` files (in YAML).
+When you want to use infrastructure as code to deploy EC2 instances on AWS, you can use CloudFormation files (in YAML).
 You can use it to deploy separate instances by creating a template for one single EC2 instance.
-You can also use an `Auto Scaling Group,` where you can deploy multiple instances at the same time.
+You can also use an Auto Scaling Group, where you can deploy multiple instances at the same time.
 You can define a minimum and a maximum number of instances.
 AWS will make sure there is always a minimal number of instances running.
-We will create three `Auto Scaling Groups` for running our `SQL Server`, to run the `HeadNode` and the `ComputeNodes.`
+We will create three Auto Scaling Groups for running our SQL Server, to run the HeadNode and the ComputeNodes.

-To install the HPC software, we will use the `user data` option in the `CloudFormation` templates.
+To install the HPC software, we will use the `user data` option in the CloudFormation templates.
 This will install the software when the machine is booted; we will create scripts to make sure this is only installed and configured when it is not installed yet.
-If the installation fails, we can just terminate the instance, and the autoscaling group will automatically start a new instance.
+If the installation fails, we can just terminate the instance, and the auto scaling group will automatically start a new instance.

 Before we can install the HPC software, we need to make sure it is available on the instances.
-We used Packer to create `Amazon Machine Images (AMI)` and used `Chocolately` to install the `AWS Command Line Interface.` With this CLI, we can use run AWS instructions to copy software from an `S3 Bucket` to our AMI.
+We used Packer to create `Amazon Machine Images (AMI)` and used `Chocolately` to install the AWS Command Line Interface.
+With this CLI, we can use run AWS instructions to copy software from an `S3 Bucket` to our AMI.

-The HPC has three components we need to install, a `Microsoft SQL Server,` one or multiple `HeadNodes` and, one or more `ComputeNodes.`
+The HPC has three components we need to install, a Microsoft SQL Server, one or multiple HeadNodes and, one or more ComputeNodes.

 # SQL Server

-The first thing we need is a running `Microsoft SQL Server` Instance.
-We used the `Microsoft SQL Server` AMI provided by Microsoft on AWS to create an AMI, which we will use to create our database server.
+The first thing we need is a running Microsoft SQL Server Instance.
+We used the Microsoft SQL Server AMI provided by Microsoft on AWS to create an AMI, which we will use to create our database server.
 Like we mentioned before, we installed AWS CLI on the AMI.
 Because we use an AMI with SQL Server already installed, we do not need to worry about installing the SQL Server software.

 When downloading the HPC Pack software, Microsoft provides Powershell scripts to create and install the database on the SQL Server instance.
 But the instructions require you to log in to the machine and run the scripts as an administrator using Powershell.
 We changed the scripts for creating the database a little.
 We want to create the database just once on the first time we create the SQL Server, the next time we create a SQL instance we want to reuse the database and not restart all over again.
 We will create the database on the D-drive and use a different volume.
 You can reuse the volumes on AWS instances, find out how by using <a href="https://arjanvanbekkum.github.io/blog/2020/04/29/Reconnect-Volumes-On-AWS-EC2-instances">this</a> blog I wrote